roomierplanet/dna/README.md

 4) Again turns to the CSV and compares the list of LargestSTRs to the STRs in the CSV file, returning the name of the corresponding entry.

 5) Crime Solved!

+Disclaimer: This problem has been adapted from a Problem Set for CS50x 2021, a course in Computer Science held by Harvard University.
+The database and sequences file are not my intellectual property.
+The publication of my solution for this problem and the files provided by CS50 are permitted since the course, its content and problems are open to all individuals.